Arranging a funeral or cremation in Maryland

 If you do travel regularly for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence in Maryland.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.

 Visit our article on Travel Protection: Your Guide to Affordable Funeral Shipping, or click on the link above to enroll today.

 Who should I contact if I have a complaint about a funeral home in Maryland?

 If you have a complaint about the services or merchandise delivered by a Maryland-licensed funeral home, you should attempt to resolve this with the funeral director/owner in the first instance.
 If no resolution is found, you may wish to contact the State Board or the Local Funeral Consumers Alliance Chapter.

 Maryland State Board of Morticians and Funeral Directors, 4201 Patterson Avenue, Baltimore, MD 21215 Phone: (410) 764-4792

 Funeral Consumers Alliance of Maryland & Environs (FCAME), 9601 Cedar Lane, Bethesda, MD 20814

 We trust that this guide has helped to answer some of your immediate questions.
-Please check out our Library/info section for our full catalogue of resources to help you through the process of arranging a funeral.
+Please check out our Funeral Resources section for our full catalog of resources to help you through the process of arranging a funeral.
 Feel free to contact us if we can be of any assistance with any further questions you may have.